CNAG-Biomedical-Informatics/pheno-ranker/docs/phenopacket-corpus.md

      ![Output](img/phenopacket-corpus/histogram_with_mean_median.png){ width="600" }
     </figure>

-???
-Tip "What happens with excluded features"
-     We are not using features set to `"excluded": true`.

 ### Colored by Disease

 We will use `Pheno-Ranker` output to fetch the diseases so that we can color the MDS plot.
+We will use  the `-e` option, which exports intermediate files.
 Let's start by running a job:

 ```bash
 ../pheno-ranker/bin/pheno-ranker -r combined.json -include-terms diseases -e